awsdocs/amazon-glacier-developer-guide/doc_source/api-archive-delete.md

 + If the archive retrieval job is actively preparing the data for download when Amazon S3 Glacier \(S3 Glacier\) receives the delete archive request, the archival retrieval operation might fail\.
 + If the archive retrieval job has successfully prepared the archive for download when S3 Glacier receives the delete archive request, you will be able to download the output\.

-For more information about archive retrieval, see [Downloading an Archive in Amazon S3 Glacier](downloading-an-archive.md)\.
+For more information about archive retrieval, see [Downloading an Archive in S3 Glacier](downloading-an-archive.md)\.

 This operation is idempotent\.
 Attempting to delete an already\-deleted archive does not result in an error\.